apigee/apigee-edge-drupal/README.md

 ## Development

-Development is happening in our [GitHub repository](https://github.com/apigee/apigee-edge-drupal).
+Development is coordinated in our [GitHub repository](https://github.com/apigee/apigee-edge-drupal).
 The drupal.org issue queue is disabled; we use the [GitHub issue queue](https://github.com/apigee/apigee-edge-drupal/issues) to coordinate development.

 ## Disclaimer